spotify/scio/README.md

 --output=<OUTPUT DIRECTORY>
 ```

-You can use the `BlockingDataflowPipelineRunner` or `DataflowPipelineRunner` to execute pipelines on Google Cloud Dataflow Service using managed resources in the Google Cloud Platform.
+You can use the `BlockingDataflowPipelineRunner` or `DataflowPipelineRunner` to execute pipelines on Google Cloud Dataflow Service using managed resources in the Google Cloud Platform. `BlockingDataflowPipelineRunner` will block the main process until job completes while `DataflowPipelineRunner` will submit the job and exit immediately.

 ```
-neville@localhost scio $ sbt
+neville@localhost scio $ sbt -Dbigquery.project=<BILLING_PROJECT>
 [info] ...
 > project scio-examples
 [info] ...
 > runMain com.spotify.scio.examples.WordCount \
 --project=<YOUR CLOUD PLATFORM PROJECT NAME> \
 --stagingLocation=<YOUR CLOUD STORAGE LOCATION> \
+--zone=<GCE AVAILABILITY ZONE> \
 --runner=BlockingDataflowPipelineRunner \
 --input=<INPUT FILE PATTERN> \
 --output=<OUTPUT DIRECTORY>
 ```

 Your Cloud Storage location should be entered in the form of `gs://bucket/path/to/staging/directory`.
 The Cloud Platform project refers to its name (not number).

+GCE availability zone should be in the same region as the BigQuery datasets and GCS bucket.

 # BigQuery Settings